kenmccann/advanced-tier-offering/README.md

 ![Image Detail](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/vulns-list-pkgs.png?raw=true)
 Aquasec will show all the vulnerabilities  within that image by showing the associated packages and files that they belong to.

-Clicking on it will provide info to the customer about that vulnerability
+Clicking on one of the package vulnerabilities will provide related to that vulnerability

 ### How the "Example" Image Assurance Policy effects the compliance of scan results